StudioWEngineers/core/README.md

 - complete check (keys and type) of hardcoded default parameters;
 - add missing parameters when comparing to hardcoded default parameters.

 Currently, despite a quite extended test suite, it is in alpha release since the code is not really readable and therefore difficult to maintain, safely use and imnprove.
+There are also some `mypy` pending fixes.

 An example of something (maybe) similar can be found here: https://github.com/edelooff/sqlalchemy-json/tree/master/sqlalchemy_json